bassjobsen/jbst/README.md

 * [Options Framework](http://wordpress.org/plugins/options-framework/) A framework for building theme options.
 * [WP Retina 2x](http://wordpress.org/plugins/wp-retina-2x/) Make your website look beautiful and smooth on Retina (high-DPI) displays such as the MacBook Pro Retina and the iPad.
 * [WP Accessibility](http://wordpress.org/plugins/wp-accessibility/) WP Accessibility provides fixes for common accessibility issues in your WordPress site.
+* [WP Code Prettify](http://wordpress.org/extend/plugins/wp-code-prettify/) This plugin enable syntax highlighting of code snippets in your post using Google Code Prettify.

 Buy and Sell JBST Child themes
 ------------------------------